sut-ai/notes/notebooks/7_constraint_satisfaction_problems/index.md

 ![Forward checking limits](images/14.png?raw=true)

-$ dsa $

-$dsa$

 In each state, we show the possible values for each variables.
 The first table is the first state.
-Then after two steps and choosing the variables $WA$ and $Q$, the updated table will become the last table.
+Then after two steps and choosing the variables WA and Q, the updated table will become the last table.

 ## Constraint Propagation <div id='CP'/>